Docs

 Updates

-For direct binary installs, Cetus can check the release manifest and apply the latest stable release.
+For direct binary installs, Cetus can check the release manifest and apply the latest release from the installed channel.

 cetus update check